effective-platform-engineering/companion-code/exercise_solutions/chapter-10/Exercise 10.4_ Adopting a Platform-as-a-Product Mindset.md

 ### Roadmap Blueprint
 - **Near Term (0–3 months)**:
   - Launch survey app and conduct initial research.
+We are not providing an example of the sample js script or the R script.
+We leave it to the readers on how they want to handle that part.
   - Deliver onboarding improvements and standardized golden paths.
 - **Mid Term (3–6 months)**:
   - Implement enhanced observability and self-service environment provisioning.